Enterprise Performance Management at Groupe SEB

 Transforming end-to-end budgeting, planning, and reporting processes and enabling the consolidation of Weekly Sales Estimates from 150 subsidiaries

-With several complex, legacy planning and reporting systems leaving the finance department reliant on IT for changes, Groupe SEB chose the Board decision-making platform to simplify its processes and increase flexibility.
+With several complex, legacy planning and reporting systems leaving the finance department reliant on IT for changes, Groupe SEB chose the Board Intelligent Planning Platform to simplify its processes and increase flexibility.
 The appliance manufacturer now has numerous interlinked applications built within the Board platform, delivering a seamless approach to Enterprise Performance Management.